th2-net/th2-conn-generic/conn-fix/README.md

 # FIX Connect

-This "Connect" component extension supports connection to the target system via [FIX protocol](https://www.fixtrading.org/what-is-fix/).
+This "Connect" component extension supports connections to the target system via [FIX protocol](https://www.fixtrading.org/what-is-fix/).

 ## Available service types

-This "Connect" component provides users with two types of the services:
+This "Connect" component provides users with two types of services:

 ### FIX Client

-The "Connect" component acts like a client that connects to the system.
+The "Connect" component acts like a client that connects to the target system.
 The configuration type that needs to be used is - **FIX_Client**.

 #### Configurable parameters